Building muscle on a vegetarian diet how effective is it?

 A complete protein is not just all nine essential amino acids but all nine essential acids in a high enough quantity to matter.
 That is one reason we read food labels to discover how much protein is in a food.

 Vegetarians should think about food in terms of complete proteins.
 We mentioned beans and rice earlier.
 This is a pair of plant-based foods that make a complete protein.
 There are many others, such as peanut butter and whole wheat bread.
 Legumes plus a grain usually equals a complete protein.

 In the supplement world, there are many choices for vegetarians.
 In fact, a vegetarian or vegan bodybuilder has many choices when they want to supplement their diet with protein powders.
-They also might have a little bit of an advantage over meat eaters.
+They also might have a little bit of an advantage over meat-eaters.
 Vegetarian and vegan meals tend to be naturally lower in fats.
 If you want to build muscle then you probably also want to shed fat so that you show off those muscles.
-Vegetables have added fiber, healthy fats, and a complete list of nutrients such as enzymes that help your body to do more, be healthier, and to grow muscles.
+Vegetables have added fiber, healthy fats, and a complete list of nutrients such as enzymes that help your body to do more, be healthier, and grow muscles.